powsybl/pypowsybl-jupyter/docs/user_guide/nad_widget.md

 # NAD widget

 NAD is an interactive widget that displays a Network Area Diagram's SVG, generated for example using the PyPowSyBl APIs, in a Jupyter notebook
 The widget allows you to pan and zoom the diagram, to focus on a specific part when the network is large.
+It is also possible to interactively move nodes by drag&drop (feature available with versions of pypowsybl equal to or greater than v1.8.1).

 The following code, to be run in a notebook, first creates a network, then displays the NAD widget on it.